tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Repositories

-In order to satisfy the dependencies expressed in the Manifest.mf and thus successfully build the bundle, Tycho needs to access p2 repositories.
+In order to satisfy the dependencies expressed in the MANIFEST.MF and thus successfully build the bundle, Tycho needs to access p2 repositories.
 The identification of these repositories is done using the repository markup as defined by Maven.
 For example, the following markup